strawberry-graphql/strawberry/docs/02_types/scalars.md

 ## Custom scalars

-You can create custom scalars for your schema to repesent specific data types in your data model.
+You can create custom scalars for your schema to repesent specific types in your data model.
 This can be helpful to let clients know what kind of data they can expect for a particular field.